blackmagic-debug/black-magic-org/hacking/hacking.md

 The Black Magic Debug firmware is under the GPLv3 open-source license, all contributions to the project should be either GPLv3 or compatible.

-Any contributed hardware designs found in the [hardware repository](https://github.com/blackmagic-debug/blackmagic-hardware/) is under the CC-BY-SA license.
+Any contributed hardware designs found in the {black-magic-org-gh}`hardware repository<blackmagic-hardware/>` is under the CC-BY-SA license.

 ## Getting the project source

-The project resides in a [GitHub git repository](https://github.com/blackmagic-debug/blackmagic)
+The project resides in a {black-magic-org-gh}`GitHub git repository<blackmagic>`

 Clone this repository (or fork and clone) using your desired method.
 Typically: